Enable ssl for metacat and morpho

 would like to try configure my local machine first.

-#2 Updated by Jing Tao over 18 years ago
+#2 Updated by Jing Tao almost 19 years ago

 Here is how we configured Tomcat standalone as both web server and servlet